What Is An Asset Tag, Anyway?

 • Machines and equipment, including power tools, medical equipment, turbines, etc.

 The purpose of an asset tag reaches beyond the identification of an asset.
-The barcode displayed on the tag often contains data that helps business owners track and manage an asset throughout its entire lifecycle, curb loss and theft, perform audits of their inventory and assets, calculate values, keep up with routine maintenance, and much more.
+The asset barcode displayed on the tag often contains data that helps business owners:

 Without a formal asset tracking system, companies typically rely on a manual process to track and manage their assets.
 Unfortunately, those processes almost certainly result in mistakes, from the occasional typo or accidental duplication to the oversight or gap in recordkeeping.
 It’s challenging to keep up with the unique information attached to your assets because it’s often in flux.